sankeer28/DiscordBot-v2/README.md

 - Logs info of members in servers, including the user's Discord IDs, server nickname, Discord username, and status/bio, into a folder called Servers as .json files.

 ### Voice Chat 🎙️:
-- Auto joins any voice channel in the server
-- Auto leaves after everyone leaves
 <details>
   <summary>Utilizes text-to-speech in voice chat, allowing the bot to vocalize text input</summary>